aftoncodes/Pyth-OS/guide/BFS.md

 # Build From Source

-Step 1: open terminal and do this command:
+Step 1: Open terminal and do this command:
 ```
 git clone https://github.com/WilliamAfton-codes/Pyth-OS/
 ```